-A qEEG compares your brain waves to the brain waves of a normative database of people the same age.
+Our Bozeman neurofeedback practitioners will use the qEEG to compare your brain waves to the brain waves of a normative database of people the same age.
 It measures a brain deviation from normal and graphically displays the results in units of standard deviations.
-It also provides detailed brain activities in Brodmann Areas, different areas of your brain associated with memory recall, vision, hearing and other functions.
-It is a diagnostic tool used to help determine the most effective use of counseling and/or neurofeedback and to measure progress.
+It also provides detailed brain activities in Brodmann Areas, different areas of your brain associated with memory recall, vision, hearing, and other functions.
+The qEEG is a diagnostic tool we use to help determine the most effective use of our experimental neurofeedback therapies and measure progress.

-Like a fingerprint, your brain has a unique pattern of brain activity.
-A qEEG Brain Map, or quantitative electroencephalogram, is used to measure brain activity at 21 sites across your head.
-After recording your brain waves, we compare them to a normative database which then helps to identify and target problematic brain patterns.
+Your brain has a unique pattern of brain activity—like a fingerprint.
+A qEEG brain map, or quantitative electroencephalogram, is used to measure brain activity at 21 sites across your head.
+After recording your brain waves, we compare them to a normative database, which helps identify and target problematic brain patterns.

-By illustrating activity in critical areas of the brain (areas associated with everything from executive function, memory recall, vision, learning and balance) the qEEG serves as a diagnostic tool that guides counseling and neurofeedback.
-Subsequent qEEG maps can then be utilized to both monitor changes and optimize counseling and neurofeedback.
+By illustrating activity in critical areas of the brain (areas associated with everything from executive function, memory recall, vision, learning, and balance), your qEEG brain map guides neurofeedback protocols.
+Subsequent qEEG maps can then be utilized to monitor changes and optimize the effectiveness of your neurofeedback therapy.